Jeffail/tunny/README.md

 ...
 ```

 This snippet will send the job, and wait for up to 500 milliseconds for an answer.
-You could optionally implement a timeout yourself by starting a new go routine that returns the output through a channel, and having that channel compete with time.After().
+You could optionally implement a timeout yourself by starting a new goroutine that returns the output through a channel, and having that channel compete with time.After().

 You'd be an idiot for doing that though because you would be forcing the pool to send work to a worker even if the timeout occured whilst waiting for a worker to become available, you muppet!